juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 * tracking and having metrics in place might help to locate potential issues and highlight areas for improvement
 * remote work helps, at least me, in that even though I get to bed late, I still get enough sleep
 * having children might make it a bit more difficult sometimes

+Also, keep in mind that it might not be that easy.
+Staying inside whether being forced due to Covid lockdowns or WFH might also have their negative sides like

+- less exposure to sunlight
+- potentially walk less and less physical activity
+- lack of social interactions

+So, watch out for these.